event-driven-io/Pongo/README.md

 Moreover, JSONB retains the flexibility of storing semi-structured data while allowing you to use PostgreSQL's robust querying capabilities.
 You can perform complex queries, joins, and transactions with JSONB data, just as you can with regular relational data.

 **Contrary to common belief, JSON document data is structured.** JSON has structure, but it is not enforced for each document.
 We can easily extend the schema for our documents, even for specific ones, by adding new fields.
-We should also not fail if the field we expect to exist, but doesn't.
+We should also not fail if a field we expect to exist doesn't.

 This flexibility, performance, and consistency combination makes PostgreSQL with JSONB a powerful tool.
 There are benchmarks showing that it can be even faster than MongoDB.